Find your frequently asked questions here

 About Appin Wind Farm

-We are proposing a turbine height of up to 230m to tip.
+We are proposing a turbine height of 200m reduced from 230m.

 The Wind Farm site boundary lies approximately 12.5km to the west of Thornhill and 7km north-west of the village of Moniaive in Dumfries and Galloway.